The season that began with “Two Tonys” comes to an end, with one Tony

 Another example is Janice, who tried to redeem herself therapeutically, going to anger management classes to change her life.
 But she allowed Tony to derail her efforts.
 Keveny also brings up the case of JT Dolan, who had found salvation from opiates in a 12-step program but quickly fell into an abyss when Christopher introduced him to high-stakes gambling.
 And of course, we can’t leave out Carmela.
 For much of this season, it seemed that Carmela might actually salvage herself, get away from her old life and her old ways.
 But the arc of the immoral universe is long, and it bends towards Tony Soprano.
 The devil on Carmela’s left shoulder eventually whacked the angel on her right so that she could get her old life back (with a $600,000 parcel of land to boot).
 These characters seem doomed now with no possibility of salvation.
 If we take a look again at the photograph that Annie Leibovitz made for Season 5, we can now better understand the implications of its imagery: as the sun sets on any hope of redemption, the darkness that has always lurked at the center of The Sopranos will spread unchecked to corrupt the entire landscape of the series.

-As I mentioned in my entry for “Two Tonys,” some viewers figured out that this photo might based on Delacroix’ painting, The Barque of Dante, which depicts a Stygian journey to the Underworld.
-In the belief-system of Dante and Delacroix, the underworld is that mythic-religious place where lost souls go after their death.
+As I mentioned in my entry for “Two Tonys,” some viewers figured out that this photo might based on Delacroix’ painting, The Barque of Dante, which depicts a river-journey to the Underworld.
+In the Christian belief-system of Delacroix and Dante, the underworld is that mythic-religious place where lost souls go after their death.
 But in Leibovitz’ photo, all the characters—including those still living—seem like lost souls.
 SopranoWorld has finally become a vision of Hell.

 Y’ KNOW WHO HAD AN ARC?
 NOAH.

 One of my favorite things about Season 5 is the way that Chase plays with character arcs throughout the season.
 Some arcs are long, some are short, some reach conventional resolutions while others reach an unexpected endpoint, or are simply left dangling.
 Part of this is just standard television practice: variously shaped arcs create tensions that push and pull against each other, thereby engaging the viewer.
 But I think Chase was doing more.
-I think Chase conscientiously structured and shaped his arcs in a way that stretched our understanding of how much narrative and thematic potential there can be in one season of a television show.
+I think Chase conscientiously structured and shaped his arcs in particular ways in order to stretch our understanding of how much narrative and thematic potential there can be in one season of a television show.

 Chase may have, for example, used arc-length to set up a formal contrast between Blundetto and Carmela.
 Most of us figured that both of these characters would eventually return to Tony Soprano by the end of Season 5, despite their efforts not to.
 The only thing up for debate was how long it would take.
-Once Blundetto gets a taste of the high life, he falls quickly – he is back in the mob by the midpoint of the season.
+Once Blundetto gets a taste of the high life, he falls quickly—he is back in the mob by the midpoint of the season.
 Carmela, in contrast, holds out for almost the entire season; it’s not until the twelfth episode that she remortgages her soul back to the devil.